-About 99% of patients with cat-scratch disease report contact with cats, most of which are healthy.
+Almost all patients with cat-scratch disease report contact with cats, most of which are healthy.
 The specific location of the organism in the cat is unclear; however, periods of asymptomatic bacteremia occur in cycles.
 Infection is spread to humans via a bite or scratch.
 The cat flea transmits infection among cats and may be the cause of disease in humans who have not had contact with cats, although this theory is unproved.
 Children are most often affected.

-Within 3 to 10 days after a bite or scratch, most patients with cat-scratch disease develop an erythematous, crusted papule (rarely, a pustule) at the scratch site.
+Within 3 to 10 days after a bite or scratch, most patients with cat-scratch disease develop an erythematous, crusted, painless papule (rarely, a pustule) at the scratch site.
 Regional lymphadenopathy develops within 2 weeks.
 The nodes are initially firm and tender, later becoming fluctuant, and may drain with fistula formation.
 Fever, malaise, headache, and anorexia may accompany lymphadenopathy.

 Unusual manifestations occur in 11 to 12% of patients:

 Parinaud oculoglandular syndrome (conjunctivitis associated with palpable preauricular nodes) in 6%